Welcome to the shop for www.fedup.com.au

-'Of all your books, your ebook Fed Up with Food Intolerance is my favourite I just couldn’t put it down' - from Fed Up Roadshow 2015
+'Of all your books, your book Fed Up with Food Intolerance is my favourite I just couldn’t put it down' - from Fed Up Roadshow 2015

 'No parent should have to go through what we went through' she said when she wrote her first book.
-First published as Different Kids (Random House Australia 1994) and revised as Fed Up with ADHD (Random House 2004), now revised and formatted for ebook in a very moving, easy-to-read personal story.
+First published as Different Kids (Random House Australia 1994) and revised as Fed Up with ADHD (Random House 2004), now revised and formatted in a moving, easy-to-read personal story.

 This is the story that helped thousands of parents and adults understand this baffling disorder